bratati-rout/bratati-rout/README.md

 ## 🙋‍♂️ **About Me :**

-I'm a Applied Electronics and Instrumentation Enginner who is passionate about coding and looking to sovle real world problems.
+I'm a Applied Electronics and Instrumentation Enginner who is passionate about coding and looking to solve real world problems.

 ## **What I'm focusing on !**